 There are different reasons a dog may have black skin, some of which should be concerning.
-This is because it may be a symptom of an underlying condition, often a hormonal imbalance which is causing changes in their physicality and likely their behavior.
-However, it is also important to remember than black skin on a dog doesn't necessarily mean there is some pathology as the root cause.
-Often the reason is much more benign or even relatively obvious.
+This is the case when it a symptom of an underlying condition.
+This can be a hormonal imbalance which is causing changes in their physicality and likely their behavior.
+It is also important to remember that black skin on a dog doesn't necessarily mean there is some pathology as the root cause.
+Often the reason is much more benign.

 The key to understanding why your dog has black skin is taking a comprehensive approach.
 This means looking at their physical symptoms and psychological well-being to understand what might be the cause.
 AnimalWised helps you find out what might the problem, if there is one to begin with.

 The first thing to know about the color of a dog's skin is that it can be a range of colors.
-If the skin is another color but white, it is known as pigmented and can be a range of colors.
-Some of these colors may be naturally black, but they could also be purple, pink or even yellow.
-The reasons for this have to do with genetics and which genes are dominant from the mother or father dog.
+If the skin is any color but white, it is known as pigmented.
+Some of these dog skin colors may be naturally black.
+They can also be purple, pink or even yellow.
+The reasons for this are due to genetics, specifically which genes are dominant from the mother or father dog.
 There may be changes to the fur color over these parts of the skin, but not necessarily.

 Hyperpigmentation is when the skin starts to saturate with color, becoming deeper and darker in hue.
-However, this is something can happen naturally over time.
+This often happens naturally over time.
 When a dog gets older, their skin will become darker.
 It won't necessarily change color, but if your dog has a pink belly then you will likely see it become darker when they age.
 It is normal and not something to be concerned about.

-Another cause which may explain a blackening of the skin is canine hypothyroidism.
+Another type of black skin disease which may explain a blackening of the skin is canine hypothyroidism.
 As with hypothyroidism in humans, this is due to a deficiency in the thyroid gland.
 This gland produces the hormone thyroxine which is involved in the control of metabolism.
-Dogs with hypothyroidism will have a slower metabolism and this affects dogs more often from their middle-age onward.
+Dogs with hypothyroidism will have a slower metabolism, something which affects dogs more often from their middle-age onward.

-Hyperadrenocortism is also known as Cushing's disease and it is another explanation for black skin in our dogs.
-Another glandular condition, in this case it is as a result of overproduction of glucocorticoids in the adrenal glands located in the kidneys.
+Hyperadrenocorticism is also known as Cushing's disease and it is another explanation for black skin in our dogs.
+Another glandular condition, in this case it is as a result of overproduction of glucocorticoids by the adrenal glands located in the kidneys.
 This disorder may also have an exogenous origin as drugs composed of glucocorticoids supplied for long-term treatment may induce the condition.

 Excess estrogen is another cause of blackened skin in dogs.
 With this condition, a female dog's ovaries or a male dog's testes overproduce the hormone estrogen.
-The root cause is often due to the presence of cysts or tumors, neither of which need to be malign to make changes.
+The root cause is often due to the presence of cysts or tumors, neither of which need to be malign.
 The disorder is known to produce a range of symptoms which are known as feminization.
 This involves the enlargement of the breast area or the vulva in female dogs.